uesleibros/wasabi/research/mqtt-over-websocket/README.md

 ## Supported Features

-- **Full Control Packet Support**: CONNECT, CONNACK, PUBLISH, PUBACK, SUBSCRIBE, SUBACK, UNSUBSCRIBE, UNSUBACK, PINGREQ, PINGRESP, DISCONNECT.
+- **Full Control Packet Support**: CONNECT, CONNACK, PUBLISH, PUBACK, PUBREC, PUBREL, PUBCOMP, SUBSCRIBE, SUBACK, UNSUBSCRIBE, UNSUBACK, PINGREQ, PINGRESP, DISCONNECT.
+- **QoS 0, 1 and 2**: Fully implemented.
+QoS 2 (Exactly Once) ensures that messages are delivered exactly one time through a four-step handshake, preventing duplicates even in unstable network conditions.
-- **QoS 0 and 1**: Fully implemented.
-QoS 1 (At Least Once) includes an internal In-Flight queue that tracks Packet IDs and clears messages only upon receiving `PUBACK` from the broker.
+- **Full In-Flight Management**: Both QoS 1 and QoS 2 utilize an internal `MqttInFlight` queue that tracks Packet IDs and clears messages only upon the successful completion of the respective acknowledgment protocol (`PUBACK` for QoS 1; `PUBCOMP` for QoS 2).
 - **Dynamic Payload Handling**: The parser buffer uses an elastic allocation strategy (Chunk Allocation), allowing it to handle packets of any size (e.g., large JSON payloads), limited only by system memory.
-- **UTF-8 Integrity**: Tópico and Message length calculations are based on byte-count rather than character-count, ensuring full compatibility with accented characters, multi-byte strings, and emojis.
+- **UTF-8 Integrity**: Topic and Message length calculations are based on byte-count rather than character-count, ensuring full compatibility with accented characters, multi-byte strings, and emojis.
 - **Retained Messages**: Full support for the retained flag on outgoing and incoming publications.
 - **Authentication**: Supports standard MQTT username and password fields.

 ## Implementation Details

+### QoS 2 "Exactly Once" Handshake
+When a message is published or received with QoS 2, Wasabi manages the complete state machine:
+1. **PUBLISH**: Message is sent and stored in the in-flight queue.
+2. **PUBREC**: Broker confirms receipt; Wasabi automatically responds with `PUBREL`.
+3. **PUBREL**: Confirmation that the packet ID is released.
+4. **PUBCOMP**: Final step; Wasabi automatically responds to incoming `PUBREL` packets and clears its own in-flight messages only when this final ACK arrives.

 ### QoS 1 In-Flight Management
 When a message is published with QoS 1, Wasabi: